 Using tables correctly is an accessibility best practice (and the UC has an accessibility policy that states that your websites and website content need to be accessible).
-See "Use tables for tabular data, not for layout" from the "Top 10 Tips for Making Your Website Accessible" page on the Web Accessibility website for more information.
+See "Use tables for tabular data, not for layout," one of the "Top 10 Tips for Making Your Website Accessible."

-If you are new to creating accessible tables, make sure to see the "Table Header" and "Table Scope" sections further down on this page.
+If you are new to creating accessible tables, make sure to see the "Table Headers" and "Header Scope" sections further down on this page.

 To add a table, select the "Insert/Edit Table" button from the bottom of the editing toolbar:

 A window will pop up, which will allow you to specify the desired number of rows and columns for your table.